What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 How are client’s assets and cash deposits protected?

 The UK government does not insure bank deposits.
-The UK offers protection of deposits up to £85,000 per person per firm, administered by the Financial Services Compensation Scheme (FSCS).
+The UK offers protection of deposits held with UK authorised banks of up to £85,000 per person per firm and up to £170,000 for joint accounts, administered by the FSCS.
 This body is responsible for ensuring that compensation is paid to insured depositors and other eligible claimants to cover amounts due from failed banks and in other appropriate cases.
 The FSCS is free to consumers.
 Banks are required to develop and maintain a method of identifying all depositors who would be eligible if the bank in question were to fail.
 The FSCS is independent from, but accountable to, both the FCA and the PRA.

 The FCA also has extensive rules on client asset protection which apply to firms holding client assets.
 These rules require client assets to be segregated and reconciled within set time periods.